clescot/kafka-connect-http/docs/connectors_settings.md

     - *poll.interval.registration.queue.consumer.in.ms* : poll interval, i.e, time between every poll for a registered consumer. default value is 5000 milliseconds.
   - http client implementation settings (prefixed by `config.<config_id>` )
     - *httpclient.implementation* : define which installed library to use : either `ahc`, a.k.a async http client, or `okhttp`. default is `okhttp`.
+  - http client authentication parameters
+    - `basic` authentication settings
+      - *config.default.httpclient.authentication.basic.activate* : activate `basic` authentication response with credentials, for web sites matching this configuration (_required_)
+      - *config.default.httpclient.authentication.basic.username* : username used to authenticate against the `basic` challenge (_required_)
+      - *config.default.httpclient.authentication.basic.password* : password used to authenticate against the `basic` challenge (_required_)
+      - *config.default.httpclient.authentication.basic.charset* : character set used by the http client to encode `basic` credentials (_optional_ `ISO_8859_1` if not set)
+    - `digest` authentication settings
+      - *config.default.httpclient.authentication.digest.activate* : activate `digest` authentication response with credentials, for web sites matching this configuration (_required_)
+      - *config.default.httpclient.authentication.digest.username* : username used to authenticate against the `digest` challenge (_required_)
+      - *config.default.httpclient.authentication.digest.password* : password used to authenticate against the `digest` challenge (_required_)
+      - *config.default.httpclient.authentication.digest.charset* : character set used by the http client to encode `digest` credentials (_optional_ `US-ASCII` if not set)
+      - *config.default.httpclient.authentication.digest.secure.random.prng.algorithm* : pseudo random number generation algorithm name according to the [java supported random algorithm names](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#securerandom-number-generation-algorithms) default to `SHA1PRNG`.
   - http client SSL parameters
-    - *httpclient.ssl.keystore.path* : file path of the custom key store.
+    - *config.default.httpclient.ssl.keystore.path* : file path of the custom key store.
-    - *httpclient.ssl.keystore.password* : password of the custom key store.
+    - *config.default.httpclient.ssl.keystore.password* : password of the custom key store.
-    - *httpclient.ssl.keystore.type"* : keystore type. can be `jks` or `pkcs12`.
+    - *config.default.httpclient.ssl.keystore.type"* : keystore type. can be `jks` or `pkcs12`.
-    - *httpclient.ssl.keystore.algorithm* : the standard name of the requested algorithm.
+    - *config.default.httpclient.ssl.keystore.algorithm* : the standard name of the requested algorithm.
 See the KeyManagerFactory section in the Java Security Standard Algorithm Names Specification for information about standard algorithm names.
-    - *httpclient.ssl.truststore.path* : file path of the custom trust store.
+    - *config.default.httpclient.ssl.truststore.path* : file path of the custom trust store.
-    - *httpclient.ssl.truststore.password* : password of the custom trusted store.
+    - *config.default.httpclient.ssl.truststore.password* : password of the custom trusted store.
-    - *httpclient.ssl.truststore.type* : truststore type. can be `jks` or `pkcs12`.
+    - *config.default.httpclient.ssl.truststore.type* : truststore type. can be `jks` or `pkcs12`.
-    - *httpclient.ssl.truststore.algorithm* : the standard name of the requested algorithm.
+    - *config.default.httpclient.ssl.truststore.algorithm* : the standard name of the requested algorithm.
 See the KeyManagerFactory section in the Java Security Standard Algorithm Names Specification for information about standard algorithm names.
-    - *httpclient.ssl.truststore.always.trust* : add a truststore that always trust *any* certificates.
+    - *config.default.httpclient.ssl.truststore.always.trust* : add a truststore that always trust *any* certificates.
 Transport security is disabled.
 Be careful that the server cannot be trusted with this option !
   - http client async settings
     - *httpclient.async.fixed.thread.pool.size* : custom fixed thread pool size used to execute asynchronously http requests.
   - _okhttp_ (default) HTTP client implementation settings